cloudmesh/classes/docs/source/i524/lectures.rst

    be: "I changed my company and could not work on the project due to moving".
 This will give you some points if submitted in time.
 However, if you submit nothing, we will not issue any points.

-Theory Track:
-   A number of lectures have been designed to introduce you to a number of technologies.
-In contrast to the technology track the lectures are of more theoretical nature and do not require much hands on activities to get familair with the technologies.

 Lectures - Theory Track
 ------------------------